strongloop/strong-globalize/README.md

 ```
 ## Dynamic language switching in Web application

 Setting language to `strong-globalize` instance is pretty cheap.
-CLDR data set and translatged messages are pre-loaded at the initial use.
+CLDR data set and translated messages are preloaded at the initial use.
 ```js
 	// the common part comes here.